 7.1 If the Bidder believes that its Bid contains sections that constitute a trade secret or a professional secret, it shall fill in the table below.

-7.2 A Bidder that claims that certain parts of its bid are a trade secret or a professional secret, or for any other reason mentioned in the Mandatory Tender Regulations, shall be enjoined against demanding the ability to view this part of the Winning Bid in the Individual Invitation.
+7.2 A Bidder that claims that certain parts of its Bid are a trade secret or a professional secret, or for any other reason mentioned in the Mandatory Tender Regulations, shall be enjoined against demanding the ability to view this part of the Winning Bid in the Individual Invitation.

 7.3 It is stated for clarity that: